Poddy the Second, the creation of Edinburgh based student team, HYPED, will be hosted in the Horse to Hyperloop exhibition.

-The Northern Arc proposal was revealed as one of nine shortlisted routes spanning the continent as part of Hyperloop One’s global challenge, at the Vision for Europe summit held at in Amsterdam.
+The Northern Arc proposal was revealed as one of nine shortlisted routes spanning the continent as part of Hyperloop One’s global challenge.

 Hyperloop One and the winning engineering and design partners will offer Europe’s transport grid an option that is more efficient, greener, on demand and faster.
 From over 2,600 international entries, nine European entries have been shortlisted – Germany, Estonia-Finland, Spain-Morocco, Corsica-Sardinia, The Netherlands, Poland, UK Scotland-Wales, UK Northern Arc and UK North-South Connector.